marmotteio/marmotteio/README.md

 If you encounter any problems or have questions about Marmotte, we are here to help.
 Here are a few ways you can get support:

-1. **Documentation:** We have extensive [documentation](https://link-to-documentation) that covers a wide range of topics about how to use Supervise.
+1. **Documentation:** We have extensive [documentation](https://link-to-documentation) that covers a wide range of topics about how to use Marmotte.
 It's often the fastest way to get the answers to your questions.

-2. **Issue Tracker:** If you've found a bug or want to suggest a new feature, please use our [GitHub issue tracker](https://github.com/supervise/supervise/issues).
+2. **Issue Tracker:** If you've found a bug or want to suggest a new feature, please use our [GitHub issue tracker](https://github.com/marmotteio/marmotteio/issues).
 Before submitting a new issue, please make sure to check if a similar issue hasn't been reported already.

 3. **Discord Community:** We have a lively Discord community where you can ask questions, share your experiences, and connect with other Marmotte users.
-Join us on [Discord](https://discord.gg/getsupervise).
+Join us on [Discord](https://discord.gg/marmotteio).

 4. **Direct Support:** If you're a paying customer and need direct assistance or have a specific request, you can contact us at `hello@marmotte.io`.
 We aim to respond to all queries within 48 hours.
 Please note that this support channel is reserved for our paying customers.